Tempered distributions and Schwartz functions on definable manifolds: Invariants -- a possible application in fractal geometry

 \

 The author conjectures that the answer is negative, and that in general the answer to Question \ref{conjecture_theorem_fractal} is positive.
-If this is not the case and $U$ and $V$ above are isomorphic as affine tempered manifolds, then the answer to Question \ref{thm-irreg-is-invar} is negative (and in particular the answer to Question \ref{conjecture_theorem_fractal} is also negative).
+If this is not the case and $U$ and $V$ above are Schwartz equivalent, then the answer to Question \ref{thm-irreg-is-invar} is negative (and in particular the answer to Question \ref{conjecture_theorem_fractal} is also negative).
 In that case perhaps a weaker version is true: